vieira83/Angular2-message-app/readme.txt

 		this.ediClicked.emit('Changed the message');
 		//Emit() used to emit an event and everything listening to it will be able to act upon

-	$EVENT – Jquery allways enclose the default vvalue passed with an event in an object, called $event
+	$EVENT – Jquery allways enclose the default value passed with an event in an object, called $event

+DIRECTIVES – attached to the html, thei are instructions, they tell angular what to do.
+Directives selector work like css selectors.
+	*ngif – only attach this element and its children to the Dom if condition spcified in the quotation mark is met.
+Components are directives with a view and template
+	Ex: <section *ngif=”condition”>
+There are two type of Directives:
+	Structural diretives – Adds or deletes part of the DoM.
+Begin with *
+	ex: *ngif=”show”
+	Atributes directives – only changes the appearance, attibutes values, but won add or delete.
+	Ex: ['ngStyle'] =”{'background-color: red'}”